-Homemade marshmallow sauce is a delicious topping for ice cream.
+Homemade marshmallow sauce is a delicious topping for ice cream sundaes.
 Marshmallow sauce is easy and inexpensive to make, and it tastes so much better than store the store bought variety.

 I'm on an ice-cream-kick, if you couldn't tell.
-Have you ever made homemade marshmallow cream sauce ice cream topping?
+Have you ever made homemade marshmallow creme?

 It's way less messy than making actual homemade marshmallows (I promise), and it's SO GOOD.
 Especially when you pair it with homemade hot fudge sauce.
 Heaven!
 I had this combination of devil's food cake, vanilla ice cream, hot fudge, and marshmallow sauce (known as a Vassar Devil) for the first time my freshman year at Vassar.
 It's memorably delicious!

 If a marshmallow sundae is your favorite treat, you're going to love this marshmallow fluff recipe.

 Homemade marshmallow sauce isn't quite as thick as the store-bought variety, which I think is actually better, because you can actually pour it on your ice cream sundae.
 I got this recipe from my pastry-chef mother, and it's absolutely amazing.
 Once you see how easy it is to make this amazing sweet marshmallow creme, and how incredibly delicious it is, you may never buy another jar of marshmallow creme from the grocery store again.

 - 1 teaspoon vanilla extract